joncarlmatthews/handmade/README.md

 The platform layer code resides within the `Platform Windows/` directory and associated VS project.
 The platform code is built as an executable (.exe) and is the main entry point for the game.

-At the time of writing, only the Windows platform layer has been prototyped.
+> At the time of writing, only the Windows platform layer has been prototyped.
 Future platform layers will reside in the `Platform Linux/` and `Platform macOS/` directories respectively.

 #### Game Layer

-All of the game layer code resides within the `Game/` directory and associated VS project.
+The game layer (which includes the game engine and gameplay code) resides within the `Game/` directory and associated VS project.

 The game layer is built as a dynamic link library (.dll).
-The resulting DLL is loaded into the platform executable at run time.
+The resulting DLL code is loaded into the platform executable at run time.

 #### Startup Library